 Participants may choose to commute each day or stay on the conference center campus.
-The special conference rate for room and board begins Sunday, afternoon, 3 October, and ends Friday morning, 8 October.
+Accommodations include breakfast and supper.

-- GHS 500 (USD 90) for a shared room with AC for five nights
+- GHS 185 per day for a shared room with AC

-- GHS 390 (USD 70) for a shared room with a fan (no AC) for five nights
+- GHS 160 per day for a shared room with a fan (no AC)

 You will need to purchase your flight/transportation separately.